Last updated 23 Jan 2015

 Saigon’s manic energy by day gives hints at the city’s energy levels after the sun goes down.
 The streets may quieten down a little but Saigon keeps charging along till the early hours.
 There’s plenty to do after dinner whether you’re looking for a quiet drink in a cool space, some live music, a dance, some serious clubbing or an all night bender.

 One of the best things about a night out in Saigon is that most venues are very close by so moving between them is easy.
 You can try lots of places.

 The last couple of years have seen a transformation in the city for lovers of live music.
 Cargo in District 4 has put on some excellent shows.

 Saigon even seems to have become an outpost for hipster culture.
 You'll find this particular mutation of the breed at venues like Broma, The Observatory and Saigon Outcast.
 They all take their music very seriously and put on some great shows as well.

 If you end up in the backpacker district (around Pham Ngu Lao St), where Saigon's all-night party establishments are located, be warned of seediness as well as the prevalence of petty crime.
-There have also been reports of some nasty bar fights.
+There have also been reports of some nasty bar fights and spiked drinks.
 Stay out of trouble.